 There is scope for a mathematical elective in the third quarter.
 The second-year electives are:

-- Decision Analysis (the application of probability theory and statistics to make decisions about problems with a degree of uncertainty),
+- Decision Theory (the application of probability theory and statistics to make decisions about problems with a degree of uncertainty),

-- History and Philosophy of Mathematics (a module given in alternate years in which either the history or the philosophy of mathematics is studied in work groups),
+- History of Mathematics (the history of mathematics is studied in work groups),

 - Systems Theory (system modelling and management, e.g. for physical systems),

-- Applied Algebra: Codes and Cryptosystems (a course on the use of algebra to encrypt data and break codes, etc.).
+- Applied Algebra: Codes and Cryptosystems (a course on the use of algebra to encrypt data and break codes, etc.) and

 You will begin the first half of the third year with a minor.
 In the third quarter, you will take two electives, helping you to set your own course.
 You will also take an intensive course in presentation skills.
 The degree programme is rounded off with the Bachelor’s graduation project.
 This involves working on a mathematical or practically oriented problem, such as creating a strategy for the Nuna solar car in South Africa or modelling wound healing.
 This project lasts three months and enables you to demonstrate that you can tackle a problem independently, and present your finding adequately both orally and in writing.